-COLE’s Leading Through Challenges Conversations is a series for current students and recent graduates, done in partnership with Business Oriented Women, Baldwin Scholars, Duke Masters in Engineering Management Program, Fuqua’s Office of Community Engagement & Inclusion, and Duke Student Affairs.
+The Leading Through Challenges Conversations series was launched to help inspire agency and build resilience.
+This virtual series is open to current Duke students and recent graduates, and done in partnership with Fuqua’s MBAA, Fuqua’s Office of Community Engagement & Inclusion, Business Oriented Women, Baldwin Scholars, Duke Masters in Engineering Management Program, and Duke Student Affairs.
 Watch the conversations below:

 - Leading Through Challenges Conversation with Edith Cooper, co-founder of Medley; former Global Head of Human Capital for Goldman Sachs.
 She shared insights on how to lead through uncertain times, taking a pause to listen and be available and present with people, how students can prepare in the most effective way to enter the workforce now.

 - Leading Through Challenges Conversation with Ayse Birsel, co-founder & creative director, Birsel + Seck.
 She encouraged us to think of our lives right now through the metaphor of metamorphosis.
 We are currently caterpillars in the cocoon phase as we shelter in place, and in the process we are given the opportunity of deconstructing our lives.
 What everyone should be thinking right now is: What’s going to be my butterfly effect?
 What’s going to come out of this time period that will be strong and beautiful and help us fly to new places?